docker/docs/docker-hub/publish/insights-analytics.md

 You can access the data either from the Docker Hub website, at `hub.docker.com/orgs/{namespace}/insights`, or using the [DVP Data API](/docker-hub/api/dvp/){: target="_blank" rel="noopener" class="_"}.
-All members of an organization has access to the analytics data.
+All members of an organization have access to the analytics data.

 The data is available as a downloadable CSV file, in a weekly (Monday through Sunday) or monthly format (available on the first day of the following calendar